✨ Get to know Boldin’s AI Planner Assistant

 The Boldin Retirement Planner has some very robust functionality to help you predict your own healthcare costs.
 The system allows you to:

 Some experts recommend that your investments become more and more conservative the older you get.
-However, most advisors suggest that you try to at least earn returns that will enable you to keep up with inflation — or even get ahead.
+However, the right allocations will depend on how much money you have and how much you want spend.
+And, most advisors suggest that you try to at least earn returns that will enable you to keep up with inflation — or even get ahead.

 The right asset allocation for you will depend on your goals, time horizon, and overall financial profile.
 Explore simple ways to develop the best asset allocation strategy for you.